magmax/livedoc/README.rst

 ====================================  ==========  ========  ==============  =======
-Markdown support                      Yes         No        No              Yes Customizable output                   No          No        No              Yes Xunit integration                     Yes         Yes       Yes             Planed REST test facilities                  No          No        Yes             Planed Tables to write examples              Yes         Yes       Yes             Yes Fixtures language                     Java        Many      Python or Java  Python
+Markdown support                      Yes         No        No              Yes Customizable output                   No          No        No              Yes Xunit integration                     Yes         Yes       Yes             No Xunit results                         Yes         Yes       Yes             Yes REST test facilities                  No          No        Yes             Planed Tables to write examples              Yes         Yes       Yes             Yes Fixtures language                     Java        Many      Python or Java  Python